barracudanetworks/ngf-aws-templates/Managed Box/README.md

 Control Center Range ID | CCRange | Id of NGCC Range hosting box configuration.
 Control Center Cluster Name | CCCluster | Name of NGCC cluster hosting box configuration.
 Box Name | CCBoxname | Box name as defined in NGCC.
-Control Center username | CCUser | (optional) Username to use to authenticate against NGCC.
+Control Center username | CCUser | (optional for BYOL) Username to use to authenticate against NGCC.
 Control Center Password/key | CCPassword | Password to use to authenticate against NGCC.
 If username is empty, password value will be used as a shared key to bind instance to NGCC (see Box Properties/Operational/PAR File Retrieval Key).